Eminent Domain Attorneys in Texas

 What Is Eminent Domain Law In Texas?

-Eminent domain is the power of an entity—usually a governmental body or utility—to acquire private land for “public use.”
+Eminent domain is the power of an entity—usually a governmental body or utility—to acquire private land for a “public use.”
 Eminent domain in Texas is exercised for many reasons, but road projects and pipelines are the most common.
+Eminent domain examples in Texas often include building highways, utilities, schools, parks, bridges and other public uses.

 Whatever the purpose, landowners who face eminent domain have the right to hire an attorney well-versed in eminent domain.
 These attorneys have a specialized skill set to help landowners get fair treatment when their property is condemned.